 - Thirdly, ensure that Severe Weather Risk Assessments are carried out in hot, heatwave weather conditions.

 Any failures and non-compliance should be reported to senior management, recorded on health and safety inspections, raised at health and safety committees and if necessary escalated through the health and safety disputes/escalations process.

 The Health, Safety and Environment Department will also continue to press Royal Mail HQ to ensure that in future, Severe Weather Risk Assessments are carried out in hot, heatwave weather, to avoid dehydration, sunburn, skin damage, heat exhaustion and sun stroke and so protect the outdoor delivery workforce.

 The Importance and Health Benefits of Good Hydration:

 Good Hydration means getting the right amount of water before, during, and after work.
 Water regulates your body temperature and lubricates the joints and helps muscles and joints work better.
 It promotes better cardiovascular health and helps transport nutrients to give you energy and keep you healthy.
 If you’re not hydrated, your body can’t perform at its highest level.
 Water keeps organs functioning properly.
 Being well-hydrated also improves sleep quality, cognition, and mood.

 The Dangers of Dehydration:

 Dehydration can cause heat exhaustion, heat cramps, heatstroke and can reduce the amount of blood in the body, which can put strain on the heart and cause shock – a dangerous decrease in blood pressure, which can have serious health consequences.

-See attached Image of the new water bottles.
+See attached image of the 750ml Royal Mail water bottles.

 National Health, Safety & Environment Officer